Package Inclusion Policy

 This policy sets forth the criteria for a package to be accepted for inclusion into the Solus repositories or rejected.

 - DOA (dead-on-arrival) packages are generally rejected from Solus.
 However, they may be included at the discretion of the project, if they provide unique functionality.
-In addition, this software MUST comply with the 2-Distro Waiver.

 - Projects with no tags/tarballs which lack traction, may be frozen until a suitable release is made.
 Tagging releases is an indicator for good release engineering practices.